Send the link below via email or IMCopy

 charting periodontal findings

 developing a periodontal diagnostic statement using the AAP

-5. Define furcation involvement and describe the methods of measuring furcation areas
+4. Define furcation involvement and apply the methods of measuring furcation areas in a clinical setting

 In order to effectively and accurately complete a periodontal examination, you need to:

 1. have knowledge of anatomy of periodontal tissues

 2. be able to recognize normal healthy periodontal tissue

 3. recognize basic signs of gingival & periodontal diseases and severity

 an evaluation of the teeth, gingiva, amount of plaque biofilm, bone structure, occlusion and risk factors

 probing record, mobility, furcation involvement, recession, clinical attachment levels, gingival assessment, and deposit